 South Carolina continues to experience significant growth in economic development.
 Since 2011, the Palmetto State has outpaced bordering states in manufacturing job growth.
-Companies - large and small, new or existing - are finding the Palmetto State has unparalleled value, and it is just right for business.
+Companies - large and small, new or existing - are finding the Palmetto State has unparalleled value, from launch to legacy.